yar1vn/AsyncSegues/README.md

 # AsyncSegues
-An example to perform segues combined with async data loading
+An example to perform segues combined with async data loading.

 Use `func performSegueWithIdentifier(segueIdentifier:, sender:, prepareBlock:)` after the data loading process is complete.
-In `prepareBlock` you should put the same code you would in `prepareForSegue:` without the need to check the identity of the segue.
+In `prepareBlock` you should put the same code you would in `prepareForSegue:`, but without the need to check the identity of the segue.

 ##Example